6 min read

 Maintenance: The Strategic Advantage of Having “A Guy”

 Critics raise the red flag: “Aren't classics maintenance nightmares?”
-Yes, but only when bought impulsively or without guidance.
-Savvy classic car enthusiasts—like GildedLore readers—understand every classic needs “a guy”—a trustworthy mechanic.
+Here's the secret: They’re only nightmares if you don't have a guy.
 Developing relationships with marque specialists transforms maintenance from a dreaded chore into strategic advantage.
-Unlike new BMWs mandating dealership servitude, your vintage Mercedes requires only Hans, who values craftsmanship over billing cycles and upselling.
+Unlike new BMWs mandating dealership servitude, your vintage Mercedes requires only Hans—who values craftsmanship over billing cycles and upselling.

 Seven Classics That Appreciate Even as You Drive